Landmannalaugar: Other activities

 Icelandic horse riding has been available in the area each summer.
-The horse riding trips visit places such as Jökulgil [ˈjœːkʏlˌcɪːl̥] (Glacier Valley), that can often be difficult to access on foot and are inaccessible by car.
+The horse riding trips visit places such as Jökulgil /is/ (Glacier Valley), that can often be difficult to access on foot and are inaccessible by car.
 Arctic char fishing is a common activity in Landmannalaugar and nearby lakes.
 Geothermal hot springs are also present in the area and can be publicly used for bathing.
 Cross-country skiing often takes place in the area during the winter.

 Parking reservation

 The Environment Agency has implemented a parking reservation system, beginning in the 2024 season.
 The system aims to reduce car traffic, as heavy traffic and limited parking has often led to heavy congestion and traffic knots.
 A limited number of reservations will be available in advance and a reservation will be needed daily between 8 AM and 3 PM during Summer.